SimonOancea/HTML-and-CSS-Projects/README.md

 This folder contain 2 sites which have a basic JavaScript code.

 ## bootstrap4_project
 This folder contain a site which is a home page for a Movie theater that is styled using Bootstrap.
-It contains a navbar,form,jumbotron, dropdowns, and cards.
+It contains a navbar, form, jumbotron, dropdowns, and cards.

+## One-Page Website
+This folder contain a site which is about the footballer Mario Gotze, and contains a navbar, summary, form, images, and a video.

+## project
+This folder contain a site which is an example home page for a trip to a natural park from Romania.
+It's styled using CSS and contains a navbar, image container, and a form.